Cluster Setup

 Action: Enter the IP addresses of Search Server 1 and Search Server 2.

-Purpose: These servers will act as Search Servers, handling search queries and providing search results. - Cluster Name (Optional):
+Purpose: These servers will handle search queries and return search results.

-Action: If desired, provide a unique cluster name for your SearchBlox cluster setup.
+Action: Optionally enter a unique name for your SearchBlox cluster.

 Example Configuration: